Edited: 4th Feb 2025 to add detail on Azure DevOps Pipelines Service Connection

 Interactive Login using Entra ID

-This will launch a browser allowing you to authenticate via Entra ID using your corporate ID.
-Your session will be valid for a period of time, and you can use any az
+When the az login command is run, if it can, it will launch a browser allowing you to authenticate via Entra ID using your corporate ID.
+Once done, your session will be valid for a period of time, and you can use any az commands.

-commands.
-The problem is that this is not suitable for a script that needs to run unattended, as it requires a user to be present to authenticate.
+The problem both those mechanisms that they are not suitable for a script that needs to run unattended, as they requires a user to be present to authenticate.

 Using a Service Principle